 Dandelion – for liver and water balance

-Green tea – dehydrates and has an antioxidant effect
+Green tea – diuretic and antioxidant

 Curcumin Complex Alpha can have anti-inflammatory effects and support kidney health.
-Chronic inflammation can promote water retention—curcumin can help regulate this.
+Chronic inflammation can promote water retention – Curcumin can help regulate this.

-What you should avoid
+What you should better avoid

 Also avoid these counterproductive habits: